-Cortisol: the body's natural anti-stress hormone and responsible for modulation of the immune system
+Cortisol: natural stress hormone, modulates of the immune system

 Keep in mind we are not talking about an outright deficiency of cortisol in the blood.
-The importance of adrenal insufficiency is very subtle in allergies, and blood levels are often normal.
+The importance of adrenal insufficiency may be subtle in allergies, and blood levels are often normal.
 It's the pattern of tissue delivery through the day that may be off.
-Normally cortisol secretion to the tissues looks like the shaded green (highest in the morning, reducing throughout the day, lowest at night), but in allergies in can be "flat-lined".
+Normally cortisol secretion to the tissues should be highest in the morning, reducing throughout the day, lowest at night.

-Cortisol should be highest in the morning.
-In many patients with allergies, salivary analysis throughout the day shows the second pattern, with outright deficiency many times and sometimes only in the morning (hence the morning symptoms being worse).
+In many patients with allergies in my experience, salivary analysis throughout the day may show a second pattern, with deficiency at one or multiple times during the day, sometimes deficiency only in the morning.

-We should keep in mind that allergies are of course not the only stressor on the adrenal glands.
-Someone is more prone to have this subtle insufficiency if the other daily stressors are not handled appropriately.
-The single biggest stressor under individual personal control are blood sugar fluctuations during the day.
+We should keep in mind that allergies are of course not the only potential stressor on the adrenal glands.
+Someone may be prone to have this subtle insufficiency if the other daily stressors are not handled appropriately.
+In my experience, a stressor under individual personal control are blood sugar fluctuations during the day.
 Having blood sugar that rapidly rises and then falls forces the adrenal gland to work to stabilize the sugar levels.
 Adrenaline plays a large role in this, (as does the pancreas).
 Stabilizing dietary sugar intake is generally encouraged.

-Intravenous immune bags may be recommended, which are intravenous infusions of vitamin C at a dosage of 12.5 grams to 50 grams.
-Once again, by bypassing oral absorption and getting blood ascorbate levels very high.
-If indicated, salivary testing for the adrenal hormones is can be done, or toxin loads are assessed and then treatment administered accordingly.
+For allergies, intravenous immune bags may be recommended, which are intravenous infusions of vitamin C at a dosage of 12.5 grams to 50 grams.
+By bypassing oral absorption with intravenous nutrient therapy, blood ascorbate levels may get higher than typically from oral administration, depending on the dose administered.
+If indicated, salivary testing for the adrenal hormones is can be done may be assessed and then treatment recommended accordingly.

 1.Avoid sugar: this hits two of the common causes.
 First, sugar stresses the adrenal glands and makes it more difficult for optimal production of the natural cortisol.
-Second, a high sugar diet makes for a favorable environment for yeast overgrowth in the bowel this can lead to a polarized immune system and thus allergies.
+Second, a high sugar diet makes for a favorable environment for yeast overgrowth in the bowel.